When the network link between O'Reilly Automotive Inc. and its data center reached its capacity limit, the company

 Expand, based in Roseland, N.J., produces a series of appliances that use standards-based compression to speed the movement of data across networks.

 Pedro Colaco, vice president of marketing at Expand, said that the appliances give companies between two and five times more capacity on a wide area network link.
-With such a drop in congestion, latency improves
+With such a drop in congestion, latency improves as well.

 Last spring, O'Reilly installed Expand's Accelerator 6810 series appliance.
 Since then, Garton said, the company hasn't had any problems with link capacity or latency.
 In fact, it has been able to switch from a nearly full 12 Mbps link to a 6 Mbps link that is only at 50% capacity.